amomen9/PostgreSQL/PostgreSQL Course/Introduction to PostgreSQL (With Practical Approach)/installation.md

 ### Alpine Linux

-First, add the required repositories to `/etc/apk/repositories`.
+First, add the recommended and required repositories to `/etc/apk/repositories`.
 Be careful to replace the Alpine major version with your Alpine version.

 ```shell